Red Teaming and How it Works

 – Joaquin Paredes, Offensive Security Group Team Leader

 Lines often get blurred among these two types of engagements.
-For Example:
+For example:

 • A network penetration test can also include elements of a web application pentest to complement specific testing efforts and objectives.

-• A red team can have the scope limited to a certain degree or restrictions placed upon specific tactics like stating that physical attacks are out of scope.
+• A red team can have the scope limited to a certain degree or restrictions placed upon specific tactics, like stating that physical attacks are out of scope.

 There is value in any assessment type.
 However, only red teams will simulate real-life attackers’ motivations and attack patterns to push the boundaries beyond what is thought to be possible.
 It is the closest you can get within ethical and time boundaries of truly knowing your organization’s security stance.
 We argue in favor of red teams because their goal is to assess the true, relevant risks that align with the business objectives of the company being targeted.